jericson/uss-lox/rules.md

 * One 6-sided die
 * A standard deck of 52 cards
 * A copy of these rules
-* Some way to keep score

-Shuffle the cards and place the deck near at hand.
+Shuffle the cards.
+Deal out a three by three grid of face down cards to represent the Pacific Ocean. keep the rest of the deck near at hand.

 ## Turn order

-1. **Convoy encounter**&mdash;Roll the die and find the associated convoy on the convoy table below. _After the first turn_, if the convoy has already been marked as encountered, the patrol is over.
+1. **Encounter convoy**&mdash;Flip any card in the 3x3 grid.
+The card represents the convoy you may chose to attack.
-2. **Sightings**&mdash;Draw 6 cards from the deck into your hand and draw two cards face down on the table to form half of the crib.
+2. **Up periscope**&mdash;Draw 6 cards from the deck into your hand and draw two cards face down on the table to form half of the crib.
 3. **Attack decision**&mdash;Decide whether to attack.
 If the situation is unfavorable: